 People who love reading have major advantages over those who don’t.
 Once you look at the information, you’ll understand that reading is a serious business.

-According to Statistics Brain, not many people love reading.
-They claim that 50% of US adults are unable to read a grade 8 level book, 42% of college graduates will never read another book following graduation, and 70% of adults haven’t stepped foot into a bookstore in the last 5 years.
+In fact, not many people love reading.
+50% of US adults are unable to read a grade 8 level book, 42% of college graduates will never read another book following graduation, and 70% of adults haven’t stepped foot into a bookstore in the last 5 years.

 More telling still, it’s estimated that 85 percent of prison inmates in the US are illiterate and that two-thirds of students who can’t read proficiently will end up in jail or on welfare.